JenDacanay/Speaker-Recognition-System/README.md

 ### Test 6:
 The plot of VQ codewords was added to over the MFCC space vector to show the centroids.
+It was found that a window size of 256 a mel bank of 20 an overlap of 100 and 7 centroids was best for accuracy, this was found by randomly trying different combinations of the 4 values until one gave consistent correct results, this was the most stable of all the ones tried.

 ## Results